 Additional comments from Commissioners Commissioner Rickett inquired who legally owns the shared entrance of the project.

-Mr. Cooper, stated he wasn't sure at the time.
+Austin Cooper, Planner II, stated he wasn't sure at the time.
 Commissioner Rickett stated he believes that information needed to be provided before formally voting on the item.
 Chair Hente inquired if the car wash was going to use the shared access on the opposite side of the site.
-Mr. Cooper confirmed the shared access would be used.
+Austin Cooper confirmed the shared access would be used.
 Katie Carleo, Land Use Planning Manager, pulled up the original plat to follow up on Commissioner Rickett's comments.
 The plat states for the proposed lot for this development, all parking spaces and driving lanes shall be ingress, egress and parking easements for the use by of Sax Village businesses.
 Commissioner Slattery requested to see the concept plan.
 Mr. Cooper responded because it is a conditional use with a land use statement, there would not be a concept plan at this point.
 Commissioner Briggs inquired if the project would have to coordinate with neighbors to get their approval first, to which the applicant representative confirmed.
 Motion by Commissioner Rickett, seconded by Commissioner Foos, to approve the Conditional Use based upon the finding that the request complies with the criteria as set forth in City Code Section 7.5.601.
-The motion passed by a vote of 8:0

-- Aye: 8 Commissioner Almy, Commissioner Briggs, Vice Chair Foos, Commissioner Hensler, Commissioner Hente, Commissioner Cecil, Commissioner Rickett and Chair Slattery - Absent: 1 Commissioner McMurray

-6. Unfinished Business

-7. New Business
+The motion passed by a vote of 8:0 Aye: 8 - Commissioner Almy, Commissioner Briggs, Commissioner Foos, Commissioner Hensler, Chair Hente, Commissioner Cecil, Commissioner Rickett and Commissioner Slattery Absent: 1 - Vice Chair McMurray 6.
+Unfinished Business 7.
+New Business Ovation 7.A.
+MAPN-23-00 05 Establishment of the Ovation Land Use Plan for proposed Residential, consisting of 60.28 acres located northwest of Old Ranch Road and Powers Boulevard Presenter:

-Ovation

-7.A.
-MAPN-23-00 05 An ordinance amending the zoning map of the City of Colorado Springs relating to 60.28 acres located northwest of Old Ranch Road and Powers Boulevard from PK (Public Park) to R-Flex Low zone district.
-(Quasi-Judicial - 1st Reading only to set the public hearing for January 23, 2024) Presenter: Katelynn Wintz, Planning Supervisor, Planning and Neighborhood Services Peter Wysocki, Planning Director, Planning and Neighborhood Services Attachments: CPCStaffReport_Ovation Land Use Plan_Ovation GeohazardReport Traffic Impact Analysis 7.5.514 LAND USE PLAN Exhibit B ORD_OvationZC Exhibit A Katel lynn Wintz, Planning Supervisor, presented the scope of the project.
-The a applicant's representative, Britt Haley, Director of Parks, Recreation and Cultural Servi ices, presented the scope of the project. stions from commissioners missioner Foos inquired if the 352 acres would mostly go to habitat restoration.
-Britt Haley, Director of Parks, Recreation & Cultural Services stated it won't be a y activated space and would allow wildlife to roam freely.
-Com missioner Hensler inquired if the area has always been zoned park land, to which Ms. H Haley confirmed it has been zoned as park land since 2003.
-Com missioner Briggs inquired if there is some sort of protection with the funding, and if the ere were other proposed locations.
-Furthermore, he inquired if the donation of the la and is tied to the transaction.
-Haley responded PLDO fees were utilized to purchase the property, so it would go into the dedicated fund into the Park Land Dedication fee.
-There were other ions that were looked at, but there was not a preferred site at the time.
-The IUCAL ions mat were looked at, but mere was not a preferred site at the time.
+(Quasi-judicial) Katelynn Wintz, Planning Supervisor, Planning + Neighborhood Services Attachments: StaffReport Ovation KAW Land Use Plan Ovation GeohazardReport Traffic Impact Analysis 7.5.514 LAND USE PLAN Katelynn Wintz, Planning Supervisor, presented the scope of the project.
+The applicant's representative, Britt Haley, Director of Parks, Recreation and Cultural Services, presented the scope of the project.
+Questions from commissioners Commissioner Foos inquired if the 352 acres would mostly go to habitat restoration.
+Britt Haley, Director of Parks, Recreation & Cultural Services stated it won't be a highly activated space and would allow wildlife to roam freely.
+Commissioner Hensler inquired if the area has always been zoned park land, to which Ms. Haley confirmed it has been zoned as park land since 2003.
+Commissioner Briggs inquired if there is some sort of protection with the funding, and if there were other proposed locations.
+Furthermore, he inquired if the donation of the land is tied to the transaction.
+Ms. Haley responded PLDO fees were utilized to purchase the property, so it would go back into the dedicated fund into the Park Land Dedication fee.
+The were locations that were looked at, but there was not a preferred site at the time.
 The donation of the land was tied to the transaction.
 Commissioner Rickett requested an explanation of the difference between Parks and TOPS.
 Ms. Haley responded TOPS was a sales use tax dedicated to purchase lands and trails for parks and open spaces.
 The program was originally suggested by the public, and it equates to a penny for every \$10 purchase that qualified.
 The TOPS program is unique in that it doesn't have the same restrictions and difficulties that other properties have with regard to continued funding, maintenance, stewardship.